 HRT is often necessary for people with a pituitary tumor when the gland is not making enough of a hormone due to the disease.
 This means the patient is given a replacement, often as a pill, to take regularly.
 This may include replacement of:

 If a pituitary tumor is overproducing a hormone, there are medications that can help.
 The drugs bromocriptine (available as a generic drug) and cabergoline (available as a generic) are used to treat tumors that secrete prolactin.
-Octreotide (Sandostatin) or pegvisomant (Somavert) can be used to treat tumors that make growth hormone.
+Octreotide (available as a generic) or pegvisomant (Somavert) can be used to treat tumors that make growth hormone.
 Octreotide can also be used to treat pituitary tumors that secrete thyroid-stimulating hormone.
 A number of drugs, including ketoconazole (available as a generic drug), levoketoconazole (Recorlev), osilodrostat (Isturisa), and pasireotide (Signifor) can be used to treat Cushing's disease.

 The medications used to treat pituitary tumors are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications you have been prescribed, their purpose, and their potential side effects or interactions with other medications.